 About

-Alexander Alberro’s writings have been published in a broad range of journals and exhibition catalogues, and translated into numerous languages.
-He is also the author and editor of numerous books, including Abstraction in Reverse: The Reconfigured Spectator in Mid-Twentieth Century Latin American Art (2017), Working Conditions: The Writings of Hans Haacke (2016); Luis Camnitzer In Conversation with Alexander Alberro (2014); What is Contemporary Art Today?
+Alexander Alberro's writings have been published in a wide range of journals and exhibition catalogs, and have been translated into numerous languages.
+He is also the author and editor of multiple books, including Interstices: Negotiations at Contemporary Art's Boundaries (2025), Abstraction in Reverse: The Reconfigured Spectator in Mid-Twentieth Century Latin American Art (2017), Working Conditions: The Writings of Hans Haacke (2016); Luis Camnitzer In Conversation with Alexander Alberro (2014); What is Contemporary Art Today?
 (2012); John Miller: The Ruin of Exchange (2012); Institutional Critique: An Anthology of Artists Writings (2009); Art After Conceptual Art (2006); Museum Highlights (2005); Conceptual Art and the Politics of Publicity (2003); Recording Conceptual Art (2001); Two-Way Mirror Power (1999); and Conceptual Art: A Critical Anthology (1999).
-Professor Alberro is presently completing a book-length study, “The Shape of Contemporary Art,” that focuses on the transformation of the infrastructure of art in the new geography of globalization.
-He is also the founding editor of the University of California Press’ book series “Studies on Latin American Art,” which commissions publications of art history and cultural practices emerging from Central and South America, the Caribbean, and the Latin American diaspora in the 20th and 21st centuries.
+Professor Alberro is also the founding editor of the University of California Press book series “Studies on Latin American and Latinx Art,” which commissions publications on art history and cultural practices emerging from Central and South America, the Caribbean, and the Latin American diaspora in the 20th and 21st centuries.

 Contact: aa2789@columbia.edu